single15/AssignmentWithLess/README.md

 # AssignmentWithLess
- This assignment content a website named Taste of Fruits, coded with html javascript jquery and less.
+ This assignment contain a website named Taste of Fruits, coded with html javascript jquery and less.